St Alphege CE Infant School and Sunbeams Nursery Safeguarding Statement

 For the best interests of all our children we use the following safeguarding measures:

 Teachers are asked to report any causes for concern to the Designated Safeguarding Lead immediately following school policy and protocol.
 All staff receive safeguarding training on induction to St Alphege CE Infant School and Sunbeams Nursery.
 Refresher training is carried out annually for all staff, governors and volunteers.
 Any concerns will be shared with parents as early as possible.
 Concerns may range from children being visibly upset, persistent lateness to children ‘disclosing’ concerns.

-All lateness and absences are monitored by the Attendance Officer, Mrs Cullen.
+All lateness and absences are monitored by the Attendance Officer, Vicky Smith.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through robust school systems and referrals to the Safeguarding Team can be made if warranted.
 Parents will always be informed of concerns around attendance at the earliest point.
 If attendance concerns continue the school will refer to the Schools Liaison Officer.
 There will be no authorised requested absences, such as term time holiday requests, except in exceptional circumstances.

 We support our pupils’ use of the internet and seek to underpin their knowledge of safe use and protection.
 We provide our pupils with an awareness of how to stay safe online both in the school environment and beyond.
 We believe that children should adhere to the certification given to games, DVDs etc. Information is shared with all parents annually around how to keep their children safe online.

 Online Safety risks are posed more by behaviours and values than the technology itself.
 At St Alphege CE Infant School and Sunbeams Nursery, we believe that there can be no substitute for a strongly established culture of safeguarding including online safety, and this is embedded into the curriculum within an integrated whole school approach.

 Facebook and Social Media